basho/rfc/open/remove-sudo.md

 * `/usr/lib/riak/lib/env.sh` - See [this PR](https://github.com/basho/node_package/pull/209)

 #### Other modifications
+Since the assumption is that  will start as `riak:riak`, this means the

 * The Erlang pipe directory should be moved to a writeable location in `/var/lib/riak`. `/var/lib/riak/pipe` is what I tested with.